 Vygotsky and His Theories of Learning and Development

 In this episode, Dr. Natalia Gajdamaschko describes the context and tradition of cultural historical activity theory, a school of thought in developmental psychology based on the early work of Lev Vygotsky and Alexander Luria.
 Dr. Gajdamaschko describes some of the basic ideas of and differences between play activity theory and learning activity theory.
 She also shares highlights of her recent work with the new BC curriculum as well as some of her hopes for the future.

 Re-Mapping Identities: Mitigating Harm with Conceptual Interventions

-Working at the intersections of mental health and social justice, Sharalyn Jordan is using community-based research to advocate for access to refugee protection and psychosocial supports for people fleeing persecution related to sexual orientation, gender identity or expression (SOGIE).
-In this podcast, she describes how the narrative accounts of LGBTQ+ refugees in Canada have impacted training in local settlement agencies, Federal Court decisions and new Federal Guidelines on SOGIE refugee decisions.
+Working at the intersections of mental health and social justice, Dr. Sharalyn Jordan is using community-based research to advocate for access to refugee protection and psychosocial supports for people fleeing persecution related to sexual orientation, gender identity or expression (SOGIE).
+In this podcast, Dr. Jordan describes how the narrative accounts of LGBTQ+ refugees in Canada have impacted training in local settlement agencies, Federal Court decisions and new Federal guidelines on SOGIE refugee decisions.

 Breaking out of Passivity: The Thinking Classroom

-This episodes focuses on 2017 Cmolik Prize Winner Dr. Peter Liljedahl and his research on vertical non-permanent surfaces (VNPS) and visibly random grouping as effective practice for building aspects of a thinking classroom.
-Building Thinking Classrooms, a mathematics teaching practice framework, was developed with, and for, mathematics teachers in BC.
+This episodes features 2017 Cmolik Prize Winner, Dr. Peter Liljedahl, and his research on vertical non-permanent surfaces (VNPS) and visibly random groupings as effective teaching practices in mathematics classrooms.
+Dr. Liljedahl describes how Building Thinking Classrooms, a mathematics teaching practice framework, was developed with, and for, mathematics teachers in British Columbia.

 Episode 3: Dr. Engida Gebre